inmos-obvi/inmos-obvi.github.io/content/services/axe3.md

 heroBackground: ''
 ---

-##### Developing emergent theory and parametrizations linking deoxygenation, CO<sub>2</sub> uptake, and heat uptake through ocean circulation and biological processes.
+##### roducing novel observational products and modeling tools for integrated constraints on ocean carbon and oxygen cycling.